phylum-dev/cli/extensions/poetry/README.md

 Unlike the `poetry` CLI, this extension needs to be launched in the directory that contains the `pyproject.toml` and `poetry.lock` files.
-Launching it from any subdirectory will result in an error.
+Launching it from any of its subdirectories will result in an error.

 [phylum]: https://phylum.io
 [phylum-cli]: https://github.com/phylum-dev/cli